 Training and evaluating GROBID models

-Grobid uses different CRF models depending on the labeling task to be realized.
+Grobid uses different sequence labelling models depending on the labeling task to be realized.
 For a complex extraction and parsing tasks (for instance header extraction and parsing), several models are used in cascade.
 The current models are the following ones:

 The models are located under